-Auditory Processing Center individualizes auditory training sessions to treat each child’s profile.
+Auditory Processing Center individualizes auditory training sessions to treat each patient’s profile.
 Treatment goals are customized to improve auditory processing for each deficit area.
-This may include a combination of internet-based programs in addition to therapy sessions with our audiologist, depending on each child’s specific needs.
-APD therapy sessions are typically once or twice a week either in-clinic or virtually by teletherapy.
-Parents are also given activities to work on at home.
-Goals may include a combination of activities such as:
+This may include a combination of internet-based programs in addition to therapy sessions with our audiologist, depending on each listener’s specific needs.
+APD therapy sessions are typically once or twice a week, either in the clinic or virtually via teletherapy.
+Patients are also provided with activities to work on at home.
+Goals may include a combination of activities, such as:

 - Auditory Discrimination